GuilhermeFernandesFaria/hpa-automation/README.md

 # hpa-automation
-Automation to get all the Horizontal Pod Scales in all the namespaces of the cluster configured in your machine
+Automation to get all the Horizontal Pod Scales in all the namespaces of the cluster configured in your machine on the production environment and validate the request and limit configuration for both CPU and memory, excluding the "kube-system" namespace

 versions:
 pip3